ONLYOFFICE/document-editor-react/README.md

 `documentserverUrl` - address ONLYOFFICE Document Server

-`config` - generic configuration object for opening a file
+`config` - generic configuration object for opening a file with token

+`document_fileType` - the type of the file

+`document_title` - the file name

+`documentType` - the document type

+`editorConfig_lang` - the editor interface language

+`height` - the document height in the browser window

+`type` - the platform type used to access the document

+`width` - the document width in the browser window